k15z/kevz-svm/README.md

 Rust so apologies if the code isn't particularly idiomatic.

-Also, this code does not work with BLAS bindings yet - it uses for-loops for matrix multiplication - so it's performance is terrible, but it's still a cool warm-up project for learning how Rust works.
+Also, this code does not work with BLAS bindings yet - it uses for-loops for matrix multiplication - so it's performance is terrible.